 Native to Australia, these adorable little birds can be spotted flying in flocks, searching for water.
 Their full name is “budgerigar”, but they are more well known as the budgie or even more commonly, the parakeet.

-Budgies are often referred to as “beginner birds”, as they can be a rather hands-off sort of pet for someone who is just starting as a bird owner.
+Budgies are often referred to as “beginner birds”, as they can be a rather hands-off sort of pet for someone who is just starting as a bird owner, making them a great option for first-time bird owners.
 That being said, it is important to keep in mind that this tiny bird is very social by nature and will not thrive if they are isolated.
 They are happiest when they have the companionship of another Budgie.

 Blue Crowned Conure